A Look at the Privacy Issues of Facebook vs Twitter

 A quick look at any Facebook user's timeline demonstrates how easily Facebook picks data from tags in images and field entries to tell people where you have been - from your birthplace to where you shop or had dinner with friends.
 It is also true with your Facebook business page.
 You need to carefully peruse Facebook privacy settings — and change some of them — to make sure your personal page and business page do not mix or share data.
 Further complicating Facebook's privacy settings- you have to decide to hide things from certain groups of people, friends, the entire "world," and some information about yourself you cannot be hidden from anyone.

-In 2009, Facebook changed their privacy default settings to allow a substantial amount of your private information to be shared — something that remains unclear three years later, especially to novice users:
+In 2009, Facebook changed its privacy default settings to allow a substantial amount of your private information to be shared — something that remains unclear three years later, especially to novice users:

 While there are Facebook settings that allow you to limit who can see what, this involves thought and a plan, and there has been more than one well-publicized story about someone who was fired for Facebook status updates that were not intended for the public (boss') eyes.